SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

 # Tasks

+    Consider total population and % connected to compute (unconnected) household count as suggested by Edwin

     Write test to make sure blank entries in local override columns use global value Write test to make sure local override for household consumption works